rinaogino/rinaogino.github.io/essays/a-new-chapter.md

 <img width="300px" class="rounded float-start pe-4" src="../img/javascripticon.png">

 When initially diving into the realm of programming, I have this feeling of anxiety and stress crawling up my spine.
 It's supposed to be a fun experience of learning something new, but it feels overwhelming to me.
-As a born perfectionist, I get dismotivated easily if I don't get it on the first few tries.
-Hence, computer science has been a pretty humbling experience for myself, yet, it is addicting because of the feeling of accomplishment I feel when my code runs successfully.
-I always have a on-and-off relationship with programming, but that was my journey that led me here, as I now take on another challenge with learning a new programming language: JavaScript.
+Born as a perfectionist, I get dismotivated easily if I don't get it on the first few tries.
+Hence, computer science has been a pretty humbling experience for myself, yet, it is also addicting because of the accomplishing feeling when my code runs successfully.
+I always have a on-and-off relationship with programming, but that was my journey that led me here, as I now take on another challenge with JavaScript.

 ## Getting Comfortable